-Specialty Kit Feta

 Feta Cheese Kit includes one packet of MT1 Feta Culture (treats multiple batches) and two food-grade plastic basket hard cheese draining molds and brining jar with lid.
 Step-by-step recipe is included.
 Uses 1 1/2 gallons of cow milk or goat or sheep milk.
 (Refer to our Universal Equipment Kit on page 9 for the additional supplies you will need to make this cheese.)

-HARD CHEESE - QUEIJO DE VINHO

-The hard cheese category is the most recognizable category of cheese to most Americans.
+CH135 Feta......\$38.99 HARD CHEESE -QUEIJO DE VINHO The hard cheese category is the most recognizable category of cheese to most Americans.
 This style of cheese involves pressing the curds in their mold with weights resting on the top (follower).
 A sack or two of beans, or gallon jugs of water adds the 12 pounds of weight sufficient to make a medium-firm cheese that is ready to eat in just a few weeks.

-Made with cow's milk and washed with red wine after pressing.

-It esembles the goat cheese Cabra al Vino but has the milder overall impression of cow's milk.
+Made with cow's milk and washed with red wine after pressing, it resembles the goat cheese Cabra al Vino but has the milder overall impression of cow's milk.
 The flavor is tangy, creamy, and just a little winey from the soaking.
 The purple wine-soaked rind makes a dramatic contrast with the smooth white cheese when it is sliced.
-It makes a beautiful presentation on a platter with fruit.
-(Especially grapes!).
+It makes a beautiful presentation on a platter with fruit (especially grapes!).
 This recipe makes one wheel weighing a pound or more that will keep for several weeks in the refrigerator.

-1 gallon whole cow's milk (not ultrapasteurized) 1/8 tsp.
+Ingredients 1 gallon whole cow's milk (not ultrapasteurized) 1/8 tsp.
 Lipase powder, dissolved in 2 Tbsp. water (and allowed to stand for 20 minutes before adding) 1/4 tsp.
-MA4001 Mesophilic direct set culture in 2 Tbsp. water

-1/4 tsp.
-Calcium Chloride solution, in 2 Tbsp. water (plus one teaspoon later for wine soak solution) 1/4 tsp. liquid Rennet, in 2 Tbsp. water

-4 cups water, heated to 175° F

-1 Tbsp.
-Kosher salt (plus 2 Tbsp. later for wine soak solution)

-1 bottle of red wine

-Stainless steel pot, 10 qt. inset pot 20 qt. kettle for water bath 2 Thermometers Perforated ladle or slotted spoon Curd cutting knife Measuring spoons 4 small custard cups or ramekins Small pot for hot water Solid ladle for hot water Stainless steel strainer or sieve Cheese forming mold (Reblochon mold) with follower, or a 1-lb. press Cheesecloth (one square yard) Ripening box with drain rack and lid Plastic cutting board Stainless steel, plastic, or glass bowl or bucket larger than the cheese, for the wine soaking

-- 1. Pour the milk into the inset pot in the water bath and bring to 90° F. - 2.
+MA4001 Mesophilic direct set culture in 2 Tbsp. water 1/4 tsp.
+Calcium Chloride solution, in 2 Tbsp. water (plus one teaspoon later for wine soak solution) 1/4 tsp. liquid Rennet, in 2 Tbsp. water 4 cups water, heated to 175° F 1 Tbsp.
+Kosher salt (plus 2 Tbsp. later for wine soak solution) 1 bottle of red wine Equipment Stainless steel pot, 10 qt. inset pot 20 gt. kettle for water bath 2 Thermometers Perforated ladle or slotted spoon Curd cutting knife Measuring spoons 4 small custard cups or ramekins Small pot for hot water Solid ladle for hot water Stainless steel strainer or sieve Cheese forming mold (Reblochon mold) with follower, or a 1-lb. press Cheesecloth (one square yard) Ripening box with drain rack and lid Plastic cutting board Stainless steel, plastic, or glass bowl or bucket larger than the cheese, for the wine soaking Method 1.
+Pour the milk into the inset pot in the water bath and bring to 90° F. 2.
 Stir in the mesophilic culture using 20 gentle strokes.
 Wait 10 minutes.
 Add the lipase and calcium chloride and stir.
 Add the diluted rennet.
-Stir, cover, and let stand at 90° F for one hour. - 3.
-Check for a clean break.
+Stir, cover, and let stand at 90° F for one hour.
+3. Check for a clean break.
 If ready, cut curds into 1/2'' cubes.
-Stir and let the curds settle for 5 minutes. - 4.
-In a small pan, heat the 4 cups of water to 175° F. - 5.
-Using a ladle, remove and discard about 1/3 of the whey from the cheese pot.
+Stir and let the curds settle for 5 minutes.
+4. In a small pan, heat the 4 cups of water to 175° F. 5.
+Using a ladle, remove and discard about 1/3 of Queijo de Vinho cont. next page Queijo de Vinho continued the whey from the cheese pot.
+6. Ladle about 2 cups of hot water over the curds and stir until the temperature is 92° F. Rest for 10 minutes.

-Queijo de Vinho cont. next page

-Queijo de Vinho continued